-Amid Politicization Fears, Democratic Candidate Is 'Hesitant' About A COVID Vaccine
+COVID-19 Vaccine Becomes Heated Issue In Pivotal North Carolina Senate Race

 North Carolina Democratic Senate candidate Cal Cunningham said Monday during a debate that he would be "hesitant" to take a vaccine for COVID-19 approved by Election Day, leading Republicans nationwide to characterize him and Democrats as "anti-vaxxers."

 Cunningham, an attorney and former state legislator, is trying to unseat first-term Republican Thom Tillis.
-The race is one of the most closely-watched this year and could decide which party controls the Senate.
+The race is one of the most closely watched this year and could decide which party controls the Senate.

 When asked a hypothetical question about a vaccine, Cunningham said "he has questions."